berlinplan/berlinplan.github.io/readme.md

 #### What led countries like Russia, Turkey, China, Iran, Japan, etc. to adopt Western-style reforms?

 > <sub> Comparisons are a normal part of human cognition and can be good for the self-improvement process.(185) <sub>

-#### Why do migrants reject the traditions of people in a psychopathic system?

-> while populations, cultures, and values of people in industrial systems are disappearing,should one follow the path of someone who has sunk their ship?(186)

-#### What are the benefits of cultural dialogue within a society?

-> The exchange of ideas and debates lead to more polarization, as stated before.

 #### How is tribalism fueled by polarization?